aaronistheman/Supply-Demand-Graph-Calculations/README.md

 supplied by the user (for supply/demand graphs) to make acceptably accurate calculations.

-* Riemann sums to calculate graph-dependent values such as consumer surplus, using the interpolations facilitated by the aforementioned PiecewiseFunction custom type.
+* Riemann sums to approximate integrals for calculating graph-dependent values such as consumer surplus, using the interpolations facilitated by the aforementioned PiecewiseFunction custom type.